illarionvk/shopify-gulpfile/README.md

 ### Uploads theme files via API

-It uses `shopify_theme` gem to upload changed files via private app API.
+It uses [shopify_theme](https://github.com/Shopify/shopify_theme) Ruby gem to upload changed files to Shopify via API.
 The config.yml file should be present in project root for shopify_theme to work correctly.